 Recruitment of new trustees takes place when required.
 After an assessment of the balance of skills and experience on Bede Council, the trustee job description is advertised publicly.
 Trustee vacancies are advertised on Bede's website and shared via newsletters, social media and by other local agencies.
 Prospective trustees visit Bede and are interviewed.
-One new trustees was coopted onto Bede Council in March 2018 following this recruitment process.
+One new trustees was co-opted onto Bede Council in March 2018 following this recruitment process and became a full trustee at the AGM in November 2018.

 New members of the Council are briefed on their role by the Chair and the Principal Officer.
 The NCVO "Good Trustee Guide", and the "Code of Good Governance" produced for the National Hub of Expertise in Governance are used to ensure that all trustees understand and regularly review their duties.
-The Council's performance is reviewed annually and the December 2017 discussion confirmed the overall strength of the Council's performance.
+The Council's performance is reviewed annually and the March 2019 skills audit and discussion confirmed the overall strength of the Council's performance.
 Members of the Council monitor developments in governance best practice through briefings from Community Southwark (the local Council for Voluntary Service) and other bodies.